 Tucson desert wildlife

 We had no idea there were so many species of mammals, amphibians, reptiles, birds, and insects native to Tucson.
 On any given day, we can see 10+ different types of animals and other wildlife.
-It’s really an incredible experience.
+It’s really an incredible experience and an unexpected benefit to living a more rural lifestyle in the desert.

 Desert fauna abounds here near the base of Mt.
 Lemmon.
 It’s truly the Sonoran desert wildlife experience.